 2. The journey is just as important as the destination

-While it may seem crazy when you’re super tired, to spend more time than the absolute minimum on sex, it actually makes a lot of sense because you will enjoy it more in the long run (shock!)
+While it may seem crazy to spend more time on sex when you’re super tired, it actually makes a lot of sense because you will enjoy it more in the long run.

 Heba says that it’s usually foreplay that’s sacrificed in the name of efficiency, but doing so can actually be the cause of painful sex.